Stichting-CROW/dashboarddeelmobiliteit-datakwaliteit/README.md

 - GBFS
 - TOMP

-There is one additional requirements:
+There is one additional requirement:

 - All vehicles must have a static ID